input-output-hk/essential-cardano-content/content/video/accelerate-and-pitch-your-project-to-investors-seedstar.md

 image_text: ""
 ---

-FT x Cardano Blockchain Challenge in association with Project Catalyst, Seedstars, and FT Talent by Financial Times has a mission to source ventures interested in leveraging the Cardano Blockchain platform & community and engage with ventures interested in building on Cardano.
+FT x Cardano Blockchain Challenge in association with Project Catalyst, Seedstars, and FT Talent by Financial Times has a mission to source ventures interested in leveraging the Cardano Blockchain platform and community and engage with ventures interested in building on Cardano.